quietfanatic/dirt/README.md

    scalar utilities.
  - gl\_api: A version of the OpenGL API written with macros, so you can customize it to mean whatever you want.
- - glow: Some thin wrappers around OpenGL objects for use with ayu.
+ - glow: Image loading and some thin wrappers around OpenGL objects for use with ayu.
+ - snd: Some audio codecs.
- - control: Types representing keyboard and mouse inputs, and a command system, all made to work with ayu.
+ - control: Types representing keyboard and mouse inputs, and a command system, all made to work with ayu and SDL2.
  - whereami: Get the directory of the executable.
    From https://github.com/gpakosz/whereami
  - wind: A thin wrapper around SDL\_Window for use with ayu.